Design TeamPer Tamsen, Beate Hølmebakk

 Construction ManagementEco bygg AS

-From the architect.
+Text description provided by the architects.
 The building is located just below Pålsbufjorden dam, the uppermost of a series of reservoirs funnelling down to the power station at Nore.
 The new station generates clean power from the height difference between the old dam and the lake 15 meters below, exploiting an unused potential of the structure.
 From a sustainable point of view, optimising the output of existing dams instead of establishing new dams or power plants is an important contribution to the preservation of nature and its habitats.

 The generator chamber is situated as a free standing building in front of the 530 meter long dam, emphasizing the sculptural quality of the unbroken man made line through the landscape.
 The choice of concrete for the project was made in order to maintain and enhance the existing qualities of the situation; the solidity of forms, the restraint of means and the roughness of the craftsmanship.